ucfopen/Obojobo-Docs/releases/v3.3.2/developers/events/obojobo_events.md

 Obojobo Events are used to announce and record actions.
 They may be initiated on the server or client, and can be listened to in order to trigger other actions.
-In most cases, these events are useful for research data analysis.
-In which case, researchers are likely to receive a csv full of events.
-This document outlines what those events mean.
+These events can be useful for research and data analysis.
+This document provides details about the different events.

 Obojobo Event exports will have the following columns: